 Emotionally-guarded people raise their shields to protect against exposing their vulnerabilities.
 They are afraid that by dropping their shield, they will be humiliated.
-They are guarding against emotional intimacy, but a relationship can’t be sustained without emotional intimacy.
-This is a true dilemma for many adults with Asperger’s (AS) and High-Functioning Autism (HFA).

 So as you can see, you will likely choose only one of two options here: You will either (1) continue to risk your heart until you find a satisfying relationship, thus improving your self-esteem, or (2) continue to hide your heart to avoid getting hurt, thus settling for low self-esteem and superficial relationships (which aren’t very satisfying).